osrf/gazebo_tutorials/animated_box/tutorial.md

     ./build/independent_listener

---Run the simulation and connect with your own executable
+## Run the simulation and connect with your own executable

 The integrated_main example demonstrates the folowing: